Construction dumpster rental in Ridgecrest

 Jobsite Roll-off Containers for General Contractors

-Our construction fleet manages 20-, 30-, and 40-yard roll-off units across Ridgecrest and the broader area.
-Each container features reinforced steel sidewalls, walk-in rear swing doors, and steel bottom rollers—ideal for framers, roofers, and demo crews.
-We set every bin on protective Driveway Boards to preserve surfaces.
-Call (442) 313-2238 for contractor pricing and tonnage rates on multi-phase projects.
+Our construction fleet runs 20-, 30-, and 40-yard roll-offs across the Ridgecrest region and Kern; each container features reinforced steel sidewalls, walk-in rear swing doors, and steel bottom rollers for framers, roofers, and demo crews to load.
+We set every bin on driveway boards for site protection.
+Ask about our contractor pricing and tonnage rates for recurring multi-phase construction projects.

 20-yard construction roll-off

-The 20-Yard Roll-Off Container is 20 ft long, 7 ft wide, and 4 ft tall, holding up to 2 tons at the flat rate.
+The 20-Yard Roll-Off Container measures 20' x 7' x 4' and includes up to 2 tons of debris in the flat rate.

 This 20-yard container fits kitchen and bath remodels, single-room demo, and small framing jobs in Ridgecrest.